 Trouble is, the country doesn’t have a car industry of its own and the cheapest source of cars is Japan, which uses right hand cars for driving on the left.
 Therefore, while there are some LHD cars, there are also lots of RHD ones as well.
 There are also still lots of old buses built in the time when they were driven on the left side of the road, so the doors are either on the wrong side, or they’ve cut new ones to cope.
 Makes for interesting conversations!

 Another thing you won’t see in Yangon is the ubiquitous 2 stroke motorcycles, so common in the rest of Asia.
 It certainly makes crossing the street easier and the roads a bit quieter!
-As we were staying in Sule Road, near both the Pagoda in one direction and the Railway station in the other, with the Bogyoke Aung San Market a short block away in another direction, we mostly walked.
+Our hotel was in Sule Road, between the Pagoda in one direction and the Railway station in the other.
+The Bogyoke Aung San Market is a short block away in another direction, so we walked a lot.
 There are lots of trees and it was January, a cooler time of year, so it was quite comfortable.
 You will need to watch out for the colourful splotches of betel nut spit.
 Although technical not allowed, the habit of chewing betel nut is widespread, so be careful where you walk.

-Ask the people at your hotel for a guide on how much it will cost to get where you want to go, as you need to agree the price before you set off.
-This isn’t too difficult, the drivers we met seemed fairly affable and we were able to agree on the price quite quickly.
+Ask your hotel reception for advice on the cost to get where you want to go as fares must be negotiated before you set off.
+This isn’t too difficult.
+The drivers we met seemed fairly affable and we were able to agree on the price quite quickly.
 Petrol is expensive as all petroleum products have to be imported.